Medically Reviewed By: Aaron Horn, LMFT, MA

 What is psychology?

 Psychology is defined as "the scientific study of the human mind and its functions, especially those affecting behavior in a given context."
 It is a field of study related to human behavior and mental health.
-Many people decide to pursue a degree in psychology because it can give us a lot of insight into the way that people operate, and it can be useful in an abundance of careers.
+Many people decide to pursue a degree in psychology because it can give insight into the way that people operate.
+It can also be useful in an abundance of careers.
 Studying psychology doesn't necessarily mean that you'll become a psychologist, but it is a possibility.
 If you do choose to become a psychologist, counselor, therapist, or social worker, you have a rewarding career ahead of you.

 What does a psychologist do?